-Figure 2 shows a relationship between pressure and CO_2 density.
-It appears that a CO_2 pipeline operating above the critical pressure (dense phase) may achieve CO_2 transport densities around 800-1000 kg/m3 at typical temperatures for buried pipelines in Denmark.
-This is more than an order of magnitude higher density compared to what is known from the natural gas transmission net, which implies that relatively small pipeline diameters will be required for transport of CO_2 .
+Figure 46 illustrates the relationship between pressure and $CO_2$ density.
+It appears that a $CO_2$ pipeline operating above the critical pressure (dense phase) may achieve $CO_2$ transport densities around 800-1000 kg/m at typical temperatures for buried pipelines in Denmark.
+This is more than an order of magnitude higher density compared to what is known from the natural gas transmission net, which implies that relatively small pipeline diameters will be required for transport of $CO_2$ .